mmikk/surfgrad-bump-standalone-demo/README.md

 # surfgrad-bump-standalone-demo
 This demo serves as a [reference implementation](https://drive.google.com/file/d/1yIXVnMXcJg90lxKXnD93gOe9bJ0AjBA-/view?usp=sharing) for how to use the [Surface Gradient-Based Bump Mapping Framework](https://unity.com/labs/publications#surface-gradient-based-bump-mapping-framework-2019) in both simple and very complex scenarios.
 The purpose of this framework is to provide a uniform approach to composite bump maps correctly and works for just about every imaginable type of bump mapping:
-Tangent space normal maps (incl. when using multiple sets of texture coordinates), Height Maps, object space normal maps, 3D bump maps such as triplanar projection, projective decals **(box/cone/sphere)**, procedural 3D noise such as perlin, worley, ...
+Tangent space normal maps (incl. when using multiple sets of texture coordinates), Height Maps, object space normal maps, 3D bump maps such as triplanar projection, projective decals **(box/cone/sphere)**, procedural 3D noise such as Perlin, Worley, ...

 An additional feature of this framework is **post-resolve bump mapping** which allows us to bump map a surface which has already been bump mapped once.
 An example of this is shown here.
 <img src="https://github.com/mmikk/mmikk.github.io/blob/master/pictures/surfgrad_demo/pom_details_combined.png" alt="Detail Map on POM surface" />